ndurumo254/ndurumo254/README.md

 machine learning enthusiastic
 -----------------------------

-Inspired junior data engineer developer with experience in Python script programming, with broad expertise in big data technology such as a spark, python programing language, machine learning skills, and cloud computing databases, among other tools.
-Building a career in both the finance and medical industry.
+I am a junior data engineer developer with experience in Python script programming and broad expertise in big data technology such as Spark, Python programming language, machine learning skills, and cloud computing databases.
+I am building a career in both the finance and medical industry, and I am passionate about learning new things in the industry.
+I have a strong interest in open source projects and believe that they are a great way to learn new skills and contribute to the community.
+I have worked on several open source projects in the past, and I am always looking for new opportunities to learn and grow.

-* 🌍  I'm based in nairobi
+* 🌍  I'm based in Nairobi
 * ✉️  You can contact me at [erickndurumo@gmail.com](mailto:erickndurumo@gmail.com)
 * 🤝  I'm open to collaborating on Ml and python Projects